French Far East Expeditionary Corps: Pacific War (1945)

 The CEFEO was created in early 1945 as a replacement for the older Far East French Expeditionary Forces (Forces Expéditionnaires Françaises d'Extrême-Orient, FEFEO).
 Its purpose was to support Saigon-based General Gabriel Sabattier, divisional commander of colonial "Indochina French Forces" (Forces Françaises d'Indochine) and Free French Forces resistance small groups C.L.I. then fighting with the Japanese Southern Expeditionary Army Group during the March coup.
 After the 1944 Liberation of France and the fall of Nazi Germany in Europe the following year, the French authorities wanted to "free" the last Axis powers occupied territories in Southeast Asia, these included the newly established Empire of Vietnam, which was a Japanese colony.
 On June 7, 1945, Leclerc was nominated commander of the CEFEO.
 On June 22, Leclerc transferred command of the 2nd Armored Division (2ème D.B.) -the famous unit which had liberated Paris in August 1944- to Colonel Dio.
 Leclerc received command of the Far East French Forces (Forces Françaises en Extrême-Orient) on August 15.

+On October 3, 1945, this force entered the South of the 16th parallel of Indochina with the recognition of the Allies and supported the existing Anglo-French forces there to suppress the uprising of the Viet Minh, a Vietnamese political alliance led by communists.
+By February 1946, this force was advanced to the North by China.
+However, negotiations between France and the Viet Minh that followed did not go smoothly, with sporadic clashes still occurring.

 First Indochina War (1946–1954)

-In 1946, nationalist, then communist popular rebellion movement rose up against established colonial rule in the French Indochina federation then including Laos, Cambodia, Tonkin (North Vietnam), the Annam (Middle Vietnam) and Cochinchina (South Vietnam), all states being protectorates excluding the latter which was a colony with Saigon as its capital.
-In 1946, they would become associated states within the French Union and by 1949 Tonkin, Annam and the Republic of Cochin China would merge as the State of Vietnam.
+In December 1946, a communist rebellion started against French colonial rule in the Indochinese Federation then including Laos, Cambodia, Tonkin (North Vietnam), the Annam (Middle Vietnam) and Cochinchina (South Vietnam), all states being protectorates excluding the latter which was a colony with Saigon as its capital.
+In 1949, they would become associated states within the French Union.
+Tonkin, Annam and Cochinchina would merge as the State of Vietnam, an independent associated state within the French Union and led by former emperor Bảo Đại.
 The communist Viet Minh led by Ho Chi Minh overwhelmed its rival nationalist movements and organized itself as a guerilla army using guerrilla warfare, then in the 1950s support—using conventional warfare.
-The First Indochina War officially lasted from November 20, 1946 until July 20, 1954 and was settled by the Geneva Agreements.
+Communist allies of the Viet Minh in Laos and Cambodia (Pathet Lao and Khmer Issarak) also operated against the French army and indigenous allies.
+The First Indochina War officially lasted from December 19, 1946 until July 21, 1954 and was settled by the Geneva Armistice Agreements, in which the French army withdrew to Vietnam south of the 17th parallel.
+The Vietnam was divided with the State of Vietnam losing the North.
+Later the State of Vietnam became the Republic of Vietnam.

 Dissolution (1956)

-After withdrawal of the last CEFEO troops from the independent Vietnam, Laos and Cambodia in 1956, the corps was disbanded by General Pierre Jacquot.
+In January 1956, the South Vietnamese government demanded that France withdraw all its troops, and France agreed two months later.
+With withdrawal of the last CEFEO troops from South Vietnam on 28 April 1956, the corps was disbanded.